svazqz/next-api-generator/README.md

 # next-api-generator

 next-api-generator is an project designed to streamline the development of new Next.js applications and their accompanying documentation.
-Based on Typescript, Next.js, Zod, ReqctQuery, and the zod-to-openapi library, next-api-generator significantly reduces the overhead typically associated with these processes.
+Based on Typescript, Next.js, Zod, ReactQuery, and the zod-to-openapi library, next-api-generator significantly reduces the overhead typically associated with these processes.

 ## Getting started